Fdawgs/yh-sider-obfuscation-service/README.md

 http://127.0.0.1:8204?patient=https://fhir.nhs.uk/Id/nhs-number|9449304513&birthdate=1934-10-23&location=https://fhir.nhs.uk/Id/ods-organization-code|RA4&practitioner=https://sider.nhs.uk/auth|frazer.smith@ydh.nhs.uk

-Swap out the organization code and email address with your own if you have already been set up an account on the eSP.
+Replace the organization code and email address in the `location` and `practitioner` query string parameters respectively with your own if you have already been set up with an account in SIDeR.

 In the log file you will see something similar to the following returned: